ashn-dot-dev/site/src/blog/2025-08-14-how-to-fix-wsl2-disk-space-bloat.md

 372.947265625
 ```

-The `wsl2.exe` program has an an option `--set-sparse` which according to the
+The `wsl2.exe` program has an option, `--set-sparse` which, according to the
-program help text should allow the disk space to be automatically reclaimed
+program help text, should allow the disk space to be automatically reclaimed
 when set to `true`:

 ```ps1